 Rohtang Pass Snow Point

-Rohtang Pass Hotels
+Hotels at Rohtang Pass

 There are no hotels or camping sites at Rohtang Pass.
-It is neither allowed or advised to spend a night at Rohtang because of extreme cold weather and strong winds.
+It is neither allowed nor advised to spend a night at Rohtang because of extreme cold weather and strong winds.
 Nearest hotels are either at Manali or you may find a few guest houses en route; near Gulaba and Kothi.

-Rohtang Pass Height
+Rohtang Pass Altitude

 Rohtang Pass is at an altitude of 3,978 meters (13,050 ft) above sea level.
-Manali is at an altitude of 2,050 meters so a trip to Rohtang top means what within 4-5 hours and 50 kilometers of journey, you will reach almost double the altitude that you were at in Manali.
+Manali is at an altitude of 2,050 meters so a trip to Rohtang top means what within 4-5 hours and 50 kilometers of the journey, you will reach almost double the altitude that you were at in Manali.

-Rohtang Pass Bus Booking
+Rohtang Pass Online Bus Booking

 Rohtang Pass Opening Date

 The opening and closing date of the pass are not set.
 It completely depends on the weather, snow at the pass; and how fast BRO can clear it.
-However, usually the Pass is declared open by sometime around late April or Mid May.
+However, usually, the Pass is declared open by sometime around late April or Mid May.
 Closing time can be sometime in October or early November at most.

 Snow at Rohtang Pass

+Is there snow at Rohtang Pass?
+Yes, for all 12 months.
 If you are eager to see snow then you will find plenty of it at Rohtang.
-As the pass opens, in late April or May, there may even be huge walls of snow on both side of the roads.
+As the pass opens, in late April or May, there may even be huge walls of snow on both sides of the roads.
 This is the best time to go to Rohtang Pass if you want to catch some snow.

 Is it better to rent a taxi for Rohtang or go by Bus?

 As per the taxi union rates, no taxi driver can charge you more than around Rs.
-3k – 5k per day; depending on which car you chose for taxi.
-Reality however is different.
+3k – 5k per day; depending on which car you chose for a taxi.
+The reality however is different.
 This year, their daily rates went up to Rs.
-15000 for a SUV.
-A friend of mine was quoted Rs.
-10,000 for an Alto.
-I know, this is how crazy it can get.
+15000 for a Maruti Alto.
+This is how crazy it can get.
 So unless you are OK spending this amount, your best bet would be to catch the morning HPTDC bus from Manali to Rohtang.

 Another option is to board the daily Manali to Keylong bus from Manali which is even cheaper.
 Your fare would hardly be Rs.
 100 per person.
-The only problem with this bus however is that it will drop you at Rohtang Top and continue to Keylong.
-You will have to either wait for a bus, or a shared taxi or hitch-hike from Rohtang to Manali.
+The only problem with this bus is that it will drop you at Rohtang Top and continue to Keylong.
+You will have to either wait for a bus or a shared taxi or hitch-hike from Rohtang to Manali.
 Finding a vehicle to hitchhike isn’t that tough in tourist season though.

 Do you need to Book a Hotel in Manali?

 It again depends.
 If you are traveling with family, want to avoid the hassle of hotel hunting, are looking for a good classy hotel then yes, you can book it.
-However, hotels in Manali are in plenty, way too many and finding one isn’t a big deal at all.
+However, hotels in Manali are in plenty, way too many, and finding one isn’t a big deal at all.